msartintarm/sony-camera-hack/README.md

 # sony-camera-hack

-Control the Sony a6000 to take shots for a composite.
+- Control the Sony a6000 camera with the power of the Web.

+- Load site on a mobile phone
+- Connect to your camera